 The definition of “receipts from the state” for the purpose of determining nexus is from RCW 82.04.067(4).
 Generally speaking the rules for sourcing sales of tangible property, whether retail or wholesale, are the same for B&O tax purposes as for sales tax purposes—i.e., it’s destination based.

-For apportionable activities, you use the same value as the numerator of the receipts factor in Washington’s apportionment formula (described later).
-Generally this is going to be the location where the customer received the benefit of the service your business provided.
+For apportionable activities, you use the same value for “receipts attributable to Washington” as you would use in Washington’s apportionment formula, described later in this article.
+Washington uses a tiered system, but for now it’s enough to know that for a service business you generally attribute receipts based on the location where the customer received the benefit of the service your business provided.

 What About Public Law 86-272?